Near-maxima of the two-dimensional Discrete Gaussian Free Field: Moment calculations and estimates

 Thanks to Lemma~\ref{lemma-3.2a}, $\max_{z\in B'}\Var(\varphi^{D_N,B}(z))$ is bounded uniformly in (the centering point)~$x\in D_N$ and~$N\ge1$.
 A standard argument based on the Fernique estimate along with Borell-TIS inequality then shows that, for some~$\tilde c>0$,

-Plugging this, along with \eqref{E:4.31}, into \eqref{E:4.26}, the sum over~$k\ge0$ may be performed resulting in an expression bounded by a constant times $u(\log N)N^{-2}$, uniformly in~$u\ge1$ and $x\in D_N$.
-The claim follows by summing over~$x\in D_N$ with $x/N\in A$ and invoking the definition of~$\zeta^D_N$. \end{proof}

-We remark that it is exactly Lemma~\ref{lemma-tight} that forces us to restrict attention to discretization via \eqref{E:2.1}.
+Plugging this, along with \eqref{E:4.31}, into \eqref{E:4.26}, the sum over~$k\ge 1$ may be performed resulting in an expression bounded by a constant times $u(\log N)N^{-2}$, uniformly in~$u\ge1$ and $x\in D_N$.
+The claim follows by summing over~$x\in D_N$ with $x/N\in A$ and invoking the definition of~$\zeta^D_N$. \end{proof} We remark that it is exactly Lemma~\ref{lemma-tight} that forces us to restrict attention to discretization via \eqref{E:2.1}.
 This is in turn caused by our reliance on Lemma~\ref{lemma-3.2a} which only applies when the ``maximal'' discretization \eqref{E:2.1} is used.